-We provide competent organized retail crime training to large and small retailers and any organization looking to tackle organized theft issues.
+We provide competent theft and fraud training to large and small retailers and any organization looking to tackle any theft and fraud related issues.
 We have provided training for Management, Law Enforcement, Legal Counsel, Loss Prevention Executives, and Organized Retail Crime Investigators.
-Organized Retail Crime Laws vary from state to state and your team should be educated and trained for them to be highly effective in prosecuting these sophisticated retail crimes.
+Theft and fraud laws vary from state to state and your team should be educated and trained for them to be highly effective in prosecuting these sophisticated crimes.

 ORC Definition – As Defined by the NRF